Inner-Imaging Networks: Put Lenses into Convolutional Structure

-In order to overcome the above shortcomings, this paper proposes a novel "Inner-Imaging" (InI) mechanism, as shown in Fig.\ref{fig1}(b), which is a new way to model the channel relationships.
-Specifically, it first rearranges the feature signals into a pseudo-image $\hat{\mathrm{v}} \in \mathbb{R}^{n \times m}$, then it creates grouping filters (G-filters) $\mathrm{w}_{(n \times m)}$ to scan on it.
-In this process, channel signals ${u}_{ij} \in \hat{\mathrm{v}}$ within a same receptive field can build relations from multiple directions (top, down, left, right, top left, top right, bottom left, bottom right, and so on), and are assigned into one group.
+To overcome the above shortcomings, this paper proposes a novel "Inner-Imaging" (InI) mechanism, as shown in Fig.\ref{fig1}(b), which is a new way to model the channel relationships.
+Compare with the channel-relationship modeling in~\cite{hu2018squeeze-and-excitation}(as shown in Fig.~\ref{fig1}(a)), our method first rearranges the feature signals into a pseudo-image $\hat{\mathrm{v}} \in \mathbb{R}^{N \times M}$, then it creates grouping filters (G-filters) $\mathrm{w}^{(a \times b)}$ to scan on it.
+In this process, channel signals ${u}_{ij} \in \hat{\mathrm{v}}$ within the same receptive field can build relations from multiple directions (top, down, left, right, top left, top right, bottom left, bottom right, and so on), and are assigned into one group.
 Subsequently, InI adopts FC layers to model group-wise relationships.
-That is, the G-filters are responsible for modeling relations between channels which in the same group, the followed FC layers are used to model the relationships between groups.
+That is, the G-filters are responsible for modeling relations between channels in the same group; the followed FC layers are used to model the relationships between groups.
 With this strategy, the complementarities of both convolutional channels and channel groups are enhanced.
-On the other hand, the size of channel groups can be flexibly controlled by adjusting the shape of G-filters (such as G-filters $\mathrm{w}^{(1 \times 1)}$ with shape $1 \times 1$ representing the groups with the single channel).
-In this way, the completeness of representation of channels can be improved by integrating multi-scale G-filters.
+On the other hand, the size of channel groups can be flexibly controlled by adjusting the shape of G-filters (such as G-filters $\mathrm{w}^{(1 \times 1)}$ with the shape $1 \times 1$ representing the groups with the single-channel).
+In this way, the completeness of the representation of channels can be improved by integrating multi-scale G-filters.
 The InI-model provides a more complete and precise convolution channel relationship modeling method and provides the channels more rational re-scaling weights.

-The exploration of CNN architecture and modeling of network internal representation is a meaningful and challenging task~\cite{Chen2017Deep,liao2017a,zoph2018learning,pham2018efficient}.
+The exploration of CNN architecture and modeling of internal network representation is a meaningful and challenging task~\cite{liao2017a,zoph2018learning,pham2018efficient}.
 The design of "Inner-Imaging" brings a new idea of convolution internal structure modeling.
 It also provides us a carrier to explore grouping modes of convolution channels.
-The InI architecture can be applied to all kinds of CNNs so as to improve the efficiency of CNNs, it is lightweight and easy to implement and understand.
+The InI architecture can be applied to all kinds of CNNs to improve the efficiency of CNNs; it is lightweight and easy to implement and understand.

 Our contributions can be summarized as follows: